testml-lang/testml/ReadMe.md

 To implement TestML, 2 things need to happen:

-* Implement all the language features into the TestML Compiler
+* Implement all the TestML language features into the TestML Compiler
 * Implement the Runtime in each programming language / test framework

 To date, the basic data language and the minimal assertion syntax can compile.
 Runtime support is as follows:

+* CoffeeScript - Complete.
+Runs all features presented by the compiler.
+* JavaScript - Complete.
 * Perl(5) - Complete.
-Runs all features presented by the compiler.
 * Perl 6 - Complete.
-* CoffeeScript (JavaScript) - Started.
-In progress.
+* Python(2) - Complete.

 # Synopsis